Assisted migration of forests in North America

-Changes that happen too rapidly will exceed the ability of forest plants to keep pace by shifting their ranges.
+Climate change as impetus

+Climate change is increasing the average temperatures of North American forests.
+By the 2020s the forestry profession in North America no longer debated whether human assistance in helping native trees might be necessary.
+A 2023 scientific article began, "Global change is reshaping climatic conditions at a tempo that exceeds natural migration rates for most tree species."
+The implications are that "this mismatch may cause catastrophic losses of key forest ecosystem services such as carbon sequestration, habitat provisioning, and forest products."

 Range shifts upslope to higher topographic altitudes require less distance than shifts tracking climate over relatively flat terrain poleward.
 Species within the southern limits of their range are already showing decline or extirpation, including some of North America's most iconic trees (Joshua Tree and giant sequoia).
 Drier conditions in the American Southwest are leading to shrubby grassland replacing pinyon-juniper woodland, following drought-induced die-off of trees.
 Foresters in Minnesota are predicting that prairie ecosystems will expand, replacing forests as their region becomes warmer and drier.
 Regional climate change in the Sierra mountains of California made it possible for native bark beetles to kill drought-stressed conifer trees, which in turn led to expansive and catastrophic fires.
 Although the giant sequoia is more resistant to bark beetles than are the pines and firs intermixed in and surrounding its groves, the regional fires consuming the standing dead conifers in 2020 and 2021 proved fatal to giant sequoias whose living canopies were also engulfed.

 The northern populations of temperate tree species ranges in coastal Washington and Oregon began to evidence abrupt decline and mortality over such large regions that news articles written for the public, as well as academic papers, reported on this phenomenon in 2021 and 2022.
 Bigleaf maple, Western redcedar, Douglas fir, and several species of true firs (genus Abies) were featured in reports of sudden decline.
 While proximate causes included evidence of native insects and fungal pathogens, the reports attributed ultimate cause to the unprecedented summer droughts and heat waves in the region.
 In 2023, the tree species dominating the lower western slopes of California's Sierra Nevada mountains were reported to be so lagging in tracking warming climate upslope that one-fifth of the total area was labelled as "zombie forests" — that is, forests that can no longer establish new seedlings and thus will not revive after a canopy-destroying fire.

 A synthesis paper published in 2022 by a team of governmental and university forestry scientists in the United States warned that "climate change may represent the greatest challenge ever faced by forest managers, conservation biologists, and ecologists."
 Catastrophic tree mortality was among the challenges listed by the team as not only projected but already underway.